-The Dolomites climate and geology(or Dolomiti) are in the north-east of Italy, between the Austrian border in the north and the big Venetian plain on the south.
-They lie in the most northern regions of Italy, Veneto and Trentino Alto-Adige, and they are part of the provinces of Belluno, Trento and Bolzano.
+The Dolomites (Italian: Dolomiti [doloˈmiːti]) are in the north-east of Italy, between the Austrian border in the north and the big Venetian plain on the south.
+They lie in the most northern regions of Italy, Veneto, Trentino Alto-Adige and Friuli Venezia Giulia.
+The Dolomites are part of the provinces of Belluno, Bolzano, Trento, Udine e Pordenone.

 The main international airports closer to the Dolomites are the one in Venice (160km) and the one in Monaco (Germany).
 There also are smaller airports in the region, in Treviso, Verona and Innsbruk (Austria).

 Transfers from the airports to the Dolomites require 4 hours from Milan, 3 from Monaco, and 2 from Innsbruck, Verona and Venice.
 Train and bus services are good, especially in high season.

 The fantastic scenery of the Dolomites is due to their geology.
 These shapes are quite strange and unusual compared to the rest of the Alps and to the other mountains on our planet.